urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 40. Blackbeard
-> **Target Words**: `citizen, council, declare, enormous, extraordinary, fog, funeral, giant, impression, income, mad, ought, resist, reveal, rid, sword, tale, trap, trial, violent`
+> `citizen, council, declare, enormous, extraordinary, fog, funeral, giant, impression, income, mad, ought, resist, reveal, rid, sword, tale, trap, trial, violent`

 A longtime ago, I had my first job.
 It didn’t give me much of an income.
 It was on a giant pirate ship.
 On my first night, there was a thick fog over the water.
 A lamp on the ship revealed an enormous man.
 He had a sword in his belt.
 His name was Blackbeard, and he was one of the most violent pirates ever.